Naturalization

 - You must be admitted into the U.S. as an LPR

-- You must be living in the United States in the legal custody of your U.S. citizen parent
+- You must be living in the United States under the legal custody of your U.S. citizen parent

 The law dictating eligibility for Form N-600 was last updated on February 27, 2001.
 Therefore, if you were age 18 before this date, different rules may apply.
 The same is true for children of U.S. citizens who reside outside of the United States.
 As such, an immigration attorney can confirm your eligibility and help you apply for a Certificate of Citizenship.